Story and photos by Manos Angelakis

 I also used a small amount of the contents of the Guacamole Seasoning, adding it to a blend of lemon and lime juice to spice-up a South American style shrimp ceviche.

 In Chile and Peru, “Leche de Tigre”, the citrusy spicy marinade from ceviche, is considered a great remedy for hangovers.
 Young Santiago residents congregate at 4’oclock in the morning at the Mercado Central’s fish stalls to eat ceviche following a night of imbibing.
-I’m talking from personal experience… downing a large number of Pisco Sour cocktails during the evening, will give you a wicked hangover and a visit to the Mercado Central stalls always saved the day, especially when you have to work the day following!
+I’m talking from personal experience… downing a large number of Pisco Sour cocktails or Chicha during the evening, will give you a wicked hangover and a visit to the Mercado Central stalls always saved the day, especially when you have to work the day following!

 Another use for these blends was to sprinkle 3 pinches or, depending on the number of eggs, up to 1/2 a teaspoonful over scrambled eggs or omelets.
 I tried the Fajita Seasoning at breakfast and the result was scrumptious.